 The waterfall’s spray is the first to freeze and grows over time, creating an ice tube around the flowing water.
 This was a first for me.
 I prefer my water hot, nay, geothermal.

 My favorite view was after going over the edge of the last and tallest waterfall.
 Seeing your friends so tiny, you really get a sense of WHAT IN THE NAME OF GOD HAVE I SIGNED UP FOR!
 Rappelling down this waterfall you look to the right and there’s the water, rushing down the mountain just a few feet from your face.
-You half think to yourself, “Holy shit, I’ve got to get down this thing.”
+You half think to yourself, “Holy crap, I’ve got to get down this thing.”
 But the other half just wants to stop, turn around, take it all in, chill in the harness and think about how sexy you look right now.

 How lucky we were to have Marc and Jeff as our guides for the day.
 Marc knows everything there is to know about mountains, ice, ropes, crampons, bears, sub-zero temperatures, taking badass selfies, and where to get the best chicken.
 Jeff is absolutely fearless and one of the friendliest people I’ve ever met on the road.
 His English is fantastic!